Counselling

 How counselling can help

-Counselling is an opportunity to work with someone you can trust.
-Together the client and counsellor look at how the client reached their present situation, what it means for them, and what they might want to change.
-Through counselling a client may develop fresh coping skills, discover new perspectives, change unhelpful patterns and feel better in themselves.
+Counselling is an opportunity to work with someone you can trust in a safe place.
+Together the you and your counsellor look at how the you reached your present situation, what it means for you, how your could look at things with a different point of view and what you might want to change about how you react to thins.
+Through counselling, you may develop fresh coping skills, discover new perspectives, change unhelpful patterns and feel better in yourself.

 Coping